periode/thesis/checkin/four/four_notes.md

 more wirth:

-> Stylistic arguments may appear to many as irrelevant in a technical environment, because they seem to be merely a matter of taste.
-I oppose this view, and on the contrary claim that stylistic elements are the most visible parts of a language.
-They mirror the mind and spirit of the designer very directly, and they are reflected in every program written. (p.8)

 however, he's talking from a *scientist's* point of view, his anecdote of struggling to learn Smalltalk is proof: he wants to understand before experimenting.